denispol/mass_decrypt_docs/README.md

 ## Notes

 Test units are still being developed, and will be introduced as new features are developed.
 Please note that although this program should not break PDF or Office files, we do not recommend to run it in a production environment.
+An error will be trigerred and the program will stop in case of a damaged file.

 ## License